indilib/indi/libindi/drivers/README.md

 <p style="text-align: center;"><img src="images/devices/DRIVER_NAME/image_info.jpg" alt="Image Info" /></p>
 <p>The image info tab contains information on the resolution of the CCD (Maximum Width & Height) in addition to the pixel size in microns.
 If the camera supports Bayer mask, then the bayer filter and offset can be set here.
 These are usually set automatically by the driver, but can be adjusted manually if needed.</p>
 <h2><i class="fa fa-bugs"></i> Issues</h2>
 There are no known bugs for this driver.
-If you found a bug, please report it at INDI's <a href="https://sourceforge.net/p/indi/bugs/">bug tracking system</a> at SourceForge.
-(You can log in with a variety of existing accounts, including Google, Yahoo and OpenID.)
+If you found a bug, please report it at INDI's <a href="https://github.com/indilib/indi/issues">Issue Tracking System</a> at Github.
 <form action="http://www.indilib.org/download.html">
 	<p style="text-align:center;">
 		<button class="btn btn-large btn-primary" type="submit">Download Now!</button>